 A carer is someone who provides informal unpaid care and support to a person who needs help due to disability, a mental, chronic or terminal illness, or who is frail or ageing.
 Carers provide billions of hours of unpaid care annually, and play a substantial role in assisting people who need help in their daily lives.
+According to the ABS, there were 2.65 million unpaid family carers in Australia in 2018.
+Of these, around one in three are primary carers (those who provide the most care).
 One in nine Australians provide care and support to someone.
-Almost one in five carers are aged over 65.
-According to the ABS, there were 2.7 million unpaid family carers in Australia in 2015.
-Of these, around one in three are primary carers (those who provide the most care).
+Almost one in five carers are aged over 65, while over half (54.8%) of those providing care to a spouse or partner are aged 65 years and over.
 Carers may be family members such as a spouse or partner, parent, son or daughter, brother or sister, grandparent, neighbour or friend.
 Some carers see themselves as a family member who looks after a person they love, not as a carer, which means they may not seek help.

 Changing demographics and current health trends, like population ageing, increased lifespan, incidence of dementia and mental health conditions are increasing the demand for informal care.
 Each older person has different care needs.
 ‘My Aged Care’ has resources, services and recommendations when caring for someone with a particular need, or in a particular situation, including living with:

 Becoming a carer can occur suddenly for some people which can bring challenges.
 Main carers tend to be older than other carers, female and are more likely to live with disability.
 The majority care for their partner, with a smaller proportion caring for their child or parent.
 Each caring role is different, and the needs of carers and the person they care for differ.
 Carers are less likely than the general population to be employed, as some leave their jobs to care full-time.
 Support for carers includes counselling, financial assistance, and support groups.